AhsanSN/Compendium-for-Games/README.md

 # Compendium-for-Games
 A SEGA type compendium where people can play game of their choice.
+The compendium contains many games and contains the feature to add new games - locally as well as globally to the server.
+It can also download new games from the our cloud.
+The uploading of a game to the cloud through the software is managed by us to prevent uploading of infectious executable files.

 Built on NodeJS using Electron.